Mikadjx/Mikadjx/README.md

 <br><p align="center"><img alt="coding" width="600" height="150" src="https://zupimages.net/up/22/47/hxxm.jpg" alt="" /></p>
 <h3 align="center">I'm a passionate Web Developer from France near to orleans</h3><br><br><br>

- <center>I am pleased to inform you that my training as a Web and Mobile Web Developer has recently been completed 🎉.
-As a result, I am currently seeking an apprenticeship with a company as an Application Developer 🖥️</center>
+ I am pleased to inform you that my training as a Web and Mobile Web Developer has recently been completed 🎉.
+As a result, I am currently seeking an apprenticeship with a company as an Application Developer 🖥️

  <div style="text-align: center;">🌱 During the DWWM training, I acquired skills to work with front-end languages and frameworks such as HTML, CSS, SASS, Bootstrap, JavaScript, Angular, Ionic, as well as for the back-end part with PHP, Symfony, MySQL, Postgresql, and Node JS/Express..</div>